Qampi/HTML-CSS/README.md

 "&lt;", it will be displayed as a less than sign.
 Similarly, typing "&gt;" will show a greater than sign.
 4. HTML NAVIGATION & LINKING
 HTML LINKS:
 To create a web we use the A element which stand for Anchor;  To do this, we need to add an href attribute with a URL enclosed in quotes.
 This URL is where the link will take us.
 The term href stands for Hypertext Reference.
-Between the opening and closing A tags, we can place text or images, or both, to make them clickable.
+Between the opening and closing a tags, we can place text or images, or both, to make them clickable.
 By default, the A element is inline and can be placed within a paragraph or any other text.
 The difference between HTTP and HTTPS.
 The "S" in HTTPS stands for Secure.
+LINK: <a href="insert your link"> </a>
 HTML URL PATHWAYS:
 To create a relative URL, omit the domain name but include the initial slash at the beginning.
 The slashes in a URL indicate that we should look deeper into the file structure or go one level down.
 This tells the browser to start from the root level of the file structure, which is the outermost top level.
 Alternatively, we can write the path to be relative to the file where the link is written.
 /images/logo.gif